jpransxdev/HP-Spectre-X360-13-Early-2019-Hackintosh/README.md

 * Camera, detected but not working
 * Type-C to HDMI is bugged.
 * Facetime and Messages
+* Sleep
+* The screen return after opening the lid

 ## Patch Your DSDT!